Dalkhi Thi Saav Chhutan: Content

 The book consists of 24 ghazals, 3 muktaks, 15 geets, and 10 free verses.
 Most of the ghazals of this book have been composed in Arabic meters 'Khafif', 'Ramal' and 'Hazaj'.
 All the poems in this book are centered around the deep-rooted caste system of the country and the shattered dreams of Dalit - the historical and social tragedy that has been passed on from generation to generation.

 Reception

 The book garnered critical acclaim from several Gujarati language authors and critics, including Raghuvir Chaudhari, Chandrakant Topiwala, Rajesh Pandya and Neerav Patel.
 A ghazal from this book that reflects the true emotions of the Dalit community, entitled Bahaar Rakhyo Chhe, is considered by some critics to be the best in its class, and has also appeared in Kavitachayan (2009), selected poems of the year, published by Gujarati Sahitya Parishad.
-Chandrakant Topiwala noted in Samipe (May 2014 Issue), the satire in a shear-like Hari nu ghar aam hoy chhe kevu?, Kem puchhi shakaay harijan thi? which reaches a height of poetry of Chakhoba.
+Chandrakant Topiwala noted in Samipe (May 2014 issue), the satire in a shear-like Hari nu ghar aam hoy chhe kevu?, Kem puchhi shakaay harijan thi? which reaches a height of poetry of chabakha.